Cardamom Mountains in Koh Kong Province in Cambodia.

 In the Cardamom Mountains in Cambodias Koh Kong Province, there are several, hotels and resorts.

 The Rainbow Lodge Tatai, the Four River Floating Lodge Tatai, the Neptune Adventure Resort, and the Tatai Resort Marina Hotel.

 All also offer Jungle Trekking, Boat and Kayak tours at.
 So you never have to “rough it” if you don’t want to.

 Jungle Tour with Mister Han, in the forests and mountains.

-If you want to see more video clips from the Cardamom Mountains, jungle trips, you see the video clips of rtvkohkong on You Tube, there are more than 120 videos about Koh Kong, the jungle and forests and Cambodia.
+If you want to see more video clips from the Cardamom Mountains, jungle trips, you see the video clips of rtvkohkong on You Tube, there are more than 120 videos about Koh Kong province, the jungle and forests and Cambodia.

 About the Cardamom Mountains and it’s flora and fauna.